List of alien races in Marvel Comics: Soul-Eaters

-Space Phantoms

-The Space Phantoms are the servants of Immortus, the Master of Time.
-For many years, it was assumed that there was only one Space Phantom, but in the course of the Destiny War the Avengers discovered that there was more than one.
-During a journey back in time to 1873, a trio of Space Phantoms was caught impersonating the Gunhawks and the Black Rider.
-The Space Phantoms were previously said to have originated on the planet Phantus, in the Phalbo system in the Milky Way Galaxy.

 Spartoi

 The Spartoi, also called Spartaxians, are a human-like species from the planet Spartax.
 Star-Lord, J'son, and Captain Victoria are known Spartoi.
-First seen in Marvel Preview #4.

 Spartoi in other media

 The Spartoi appear in Guardians of the Galaxy.

 Sssth

-The Sssth are a reptilian semi-humanoid race with green skin, and a mane of red, yellow, or orange hair, Sssth are 8 ft tall on average.
-They come from the planet Sszardil, second from the sun in the Sslirteep star system in the Milky Way galaxy.
-First seen in Thor #212 (June 1973).
+The Sssth are a reptilian semi-humanoid species with green skin, and a mane of red, yellow, or orange hair, Sssth are 8 ft tall on average.
+They come from the planet Sszardil, second from the sun in the Sslirteep star system in the Milky Way.